Abdulla Mohtadi: Mohtadi in 1970s

-"Jamiyat"s in Kurdistan
+Jamiyats in Kurdistan

 In the years leading to the 1979 revolution, the Shah's regime arrested large groups of political activists.
 Social and political movements had become difficult to run, but still in universities, students occasionally demonstrated and protested against the Shah's policies.
 Upon their release from the prison, Abdullah Mohtadi, Kak Foad and Khane Moini decided to expand their organization under the name of "Jamiyat" which its literal translation to English is "union".
 For this reason, they set up "Jamiyat"s in all cities of Kurdistan.
 Sometimes several "Jamiyat"s were set up in a city.
 The first camp in Sanandaj started under the name of "Jamyat-e- Defa az Azadi va Enqlab".
 In English, it means: "The union for the Defense of Freedom and Revolution".
 They were able to organize the "Jamiyat"s well and provide a platform for them.
 The "Jamiyat" had a coordination council which its members consisted of representatives of each "Jamiyat".
 The council also elected an executive group.
 This board had three members: Abdullah Mohtadi, Farouq Babamiri and Saddiq Kamangar.
 Saddiq Kamangar also wrote an autonomy plan for Kurdistan when he represented the "Jamiyat".

-Iranian Revolution 1979
+Iranian Revolution of 1979

 In the absence of the Democratic Party among the people of Kurdistan, Abdullah Mohtadi and his friends were able to expand their organization.
 Most of the demonstrations against the Shah's regime were organized by Komala.
 Those who were able to communicate with the people in all cities, villages and neighborhoods of Kurdistan under the name of the "Jamiyat" could easily organize demonstrations.
 In one of the anti-regime demonstrations in Saqqez, a prominent member of the organization named Mohammad Husein Karimi, in which he took an active part, was wounded by the forces of the Shah's regime.
 A few days after the incident, on February 17, 1979, he died in hospital due to the depth of his wounds.
 Abdullah Mohtadi and his friends decided that they should no longer be in hideout.
 Thereby they revealed their organization to the eyes of the public.
 From this date on, they officially continued their political activities under the name of Komala Party of Iranian Kurdistan.

 Mohammad or Hama Husein Karimi was from a famous family in Saqqez.
 He had a bachelor's degree in electronics from the University of Tabriz and he was in charge of the Saqez "Jamiyat".
 Hama Husein Karimi was working as a builder in Sardasht under the pseudonym of "Wasta Saleh".
 He was one of the most active political figures in Kurdistan.

 Immediately after the revolution, the Komala found much support among young, educated urban people attracted by its radicalism.
 It was at this time that Khomeini had returned from exile in central Iran, Tehran.
 The Shah's regime had fallen, and most of the Shah's men had either been imprisoned or had escaped.
 Many political parties and groups were formed, most of which was supporting Khomeini and rallied around Khomeini.
 The revolution had won and the king had fled.